-For those members that the Membership Committee decides to recommend for reappointment to the SSAC, the following procedures will apply:
+For those members the Membership Committee decides to recommend for membership renewal to the SSAC, the following procedure will apply:

-- 1. The Director of SSAC Support will send a message to the SSAC listing those members that the Membership Committee is recommending for reappointment and asking for a decision in one week.
-The message should make it clear that if no objections are received the SSAC will proceed to submit to the Board the request for the reappointment of the members.
-Objections submitted to the Membership Committee will be reviewed by the Committee, which will decide using its usual processes whether or not to change its recommendation.
-Objections submitted to the SSAC (as an email message to the mailing list) should be discussed by the SSAC.
-The Chair of the Membership Committee will monitor he discussion who will seek to identify and declare the consensus of the SSAC discussion. - 2.
+- 1. The Director, SSAC Support, will send a message to the SSAC listing those members that the Membership Committee is recommending for membership renewal, allowing at least one week for any SSAC member, including the member to whom the recommendation applies, to respond with an objection regarding one or more of the recommendations, which must include the grounds for each objection.
+The message will make it clear that all recommended members without any objection on the SSAC list would be considered as a member of the SSAC, subject to review by the ICANN Board. - 2.
 The Director, SSAC Support, will prepare the following documents for consideration by the ICANN Board of Directors at its meeting during ICANN's Annual General Meeting: - a.
-A cover letter from the SSAC Chair sent via the SSAC Liaison to the ICANN Board of Directors requesting Board consideration of the SSAC's recommendation for reappointments; and - b.
+A cover letter from the SSAC Chair sent via the SSAC Liaison to the ICANN Board of Directors requesting Board consideration of the SSAC's recommendation for membership renewal; and - b.
 A Board Submission for the Board resolution to reappoint the members for a term of three years commencing on 01 January of the next year and ending on 31 December of the third year following the start.